-Status: Harvard Pilgrim has given the City a not-to-exceed (NTE) rate increase of 13.43% in December 2016.
-The City will be working with Harvard Pilgrim on possible reductions to this NTE amount.
+Status: Harvard Pilgrim gave the City a not-to-exceed (NTE) rate increase of 13.43% in December 2016.
+The City worked with Harvard Pilgrim on reducing this amount to an increase of 9.5%.
+We continue to look at plan design changes to further reduce this increase.